This article applies to:

 To learn more about Custom Columns, see Managing and Creating Columns in the Markups List.

 A Revu Profile (.bpx) is stored in XML format and can be read in a normal text editor.
 Accessing the XML data is helpful when comparing, validating, or even editing a Profile directly.

 You can also create a unique Profile name, as mentioned above, by accessing the XML data and editing the name of the Profile stored under the “Name” tag:

 <?xml version="1.0" encoding="utf-8"?>

-When you’re ready to export your Profile, click the Export button under the Manage Profiles menu.
-Remember to check Include dependencies if you want to attach any Tool Chests/Sets you created for your Profile.
+When you’re ready to export your Profile, select Export… in the Manage Profiles dialog.
+Remember to select Include dependencies if you want to attach any Tool Chests/Sets you created for your Profile.

-It’s also a good idea to export a zip file to keep as the source of your Profile.
-Once the Profile is exported, you’ll need to validate and choose a method for distributing the Profile.
+You should export a ZIP file to keep as the source of your Profile.
+After you export the Profile, validate and choose a method for distributing the Profile.

-Before distribution, it’s important to validate your Profile.
-Follow the steps below to ensure your Profile is functioning as expected:
+Before distribution, validate your Profile.
+Follow the steps below to ensure your Profile functions as expected:

 - Reset Revu to its default settings.

 - Import the new Profile into Revu.